 fstrim periodically in addition to, or instead of

-discard option.
-If you do not use the
+using discard operations.
+If you do not use discard operations, run

-fstrim before you create a snapshot of your disk.
-Trimming the file system
+fstrim before you create a snapshot of your boot disk.
+Trimming the file

-lets you create smaller snapshot images, which reduces the cost of storing
+system lets you create smaller snapshot images, which reduces the cost of